Triple Crown Trail Maps

 Why so few roads/trails/names at low zoom levels?

-The watch has a very slow processor with very little memory.
+Garmin watches have a very slow processor with very little memory.
 Each displayed element make the map slower to navigate, we had to chose carefully what to display depending on the zoom level.
 If we display too much details, navigating on the map becomes very unpleasant.
 You can adjust the density of the displayed information with the appropriate setting ("details" in the map options settings on the watch)

 Is hill-shading really useful?